 After the hugely successful 2016 show, the event was scaled back due to funding difficulties, becoming the SoundAir Festival.
 Slated to return as the Leszno Airshow in June 2020, the event was cancelled because of the coronavirus pandemic, but was re-organised in August under the name Antidotum Airshow Leszno.

-Recent airshows at Leszno have taken place in the evenings, to avoid the heat of the day.
+Recent airshows at Leszno have taken place on Fridays and Saturdays, with the flying display starting in the late afternoon, to avoid the heat of the day.
 Displays typically start at around 5pm and run for around three hours, before a short break at 8pm.
 A further two hours of flying then follows as the sun sets, mainly comprising pyrotechnic air displays.
 The show is accompanied by live music, performed on a small stage at show centre.

 Ticket prices have fluctuated each year, but for 2021 standard advance tickets were set at 30zł per adult, roughly equal to £6, €6 or $8.
 Children under 12 could enter at the slightly discounted price of 20zł.
 These were available through Ticketmaster.
 Tickets were also available on the gate for a small surcharge of 5zł (£1, €1 or $1).
 People with disabilities can enter the show for free, but must contact the show to arrange their free ticket prior to arrival.

 An additional 20zł parking fee (£4, €4 or $5) was levied per vehicle, although, due to limited parking capacity, the show may not offer on-site parking at future events in favour of a shuttle bus from Leszno train station.